yzhcat/botwebtest/docs/en/application/parking_search.md

 ## **Check the implementation effect**

-When the OriginBot searches for progress in the driving area, the X3 board terminal outputs log information, in which the OriginBot is controlled to move forward at a speed of 0.1m/s
+When the OriginBot searches for progress in the driving area, the RDK board terminal outputs log information, in which the OriginBot is controlled to move forward at a speed of 0.1m/s

 ![cap1](../../assets/img/parking_search/cap1.gif)

-When the OriginBot turns after discovering the parking space, it runs on the X3 board and outputs log information
+When the OriginBot turns after discovering the parking space, it runs on the RDK board and outputs log information

 ![cap2](../../assets/img/parking_search/cap2.gif)

-After determining the parking space, the OriginBot moves forward and finally stops when it runs at the end of the X3 board
+After determining the parking space, the OriginBot moves forward and finally stops when it runs at the end of the RDK board

 ![cap3](../../assets/img/parking_search/cap3.gif)